Un-Cancelled: Mountain Biking The Colorado Trail

 “It could rain the whole time.
 That happened to me once.
 It was awful.”
 I was awakened from my reverie by MaryLyn’s abrupt reminder that this was to be no cakewalk.
 Five solid days of the hardest riding Western Spirit Cycling Adventures has to offer—Colorado Singletrack.
 Five days, 102 miles, 12,000 feet of climbing.
 The brochure fairly blinks in warning—“This tour contains some very difficult riding on narrow, steep mountain trails.
 A high level of skill and fitness is required to enjoyably navigate much of the route.
 There will be riding along steep mountain ridges with exposure to falls on the downhill side.
 We will be without vehicle support during all of the singletrack sections of the ride and medical help is far away.”
 Gulp.

 The Colorado Trail runs 567 miles between Denver and Durango and passes through some of the most spectacular scenery in the Colorado Rockies.
-Split into 33 segments, this trip tackled segments 25 through 28, starting at Molas Pass and ending at Junction Creek back in Durango, with the first day not on the Colorado Trail but on 18 miles of the swooping spectacular Hermosa Creek Trail.
+Split into 33 segments, this mountain bike trip tackled segments 25 through 28, starting at Molas Pass and ending at Junction Creek back in Durango, with the first day not on the Colorado Trail but on 18 miles of the swooping spectacular Hermosa Creek Trail.
 Veterans of this trip say that the Hermosa Creek day lets the guides suss out the guests, to make sure everyone (and their mount) is up to the task ahead.

 2020 is Western Spirit’s 30-year anniversary.
 What a buzzkill.
 Co-owner Mark Sevenoff, a “guest” on this trip along with his 15-year-old son Kip, relayed the sad tale of celebrations and swag cancelled, along with the first half of the year’s trips.
 I asked him if there was any existential panic regarding the business.